-- Town officials will continually monitor the efficiency and effectiveness of all town provide services to identify the need for improvement, change in policy, establishment of mutual aid agreements, or future capital investments. - Future municipal development will be located and signed in a manner to ensure safe access into and out of all public buildings and facilities. - The Krakow Sanitary District will be monitored on a continued basis to ensure it is capable of handling the development pressures within that area of the town. - Shared on-site wastewater treatment systems will be promoted where appropriate.
-For concentrated developments outside of the sanitary district, discuss shared on-site systems as an option with developers. - Town officials will remain informed of changing issues on telecommunication towers and antennas and wind generation facilities and the siting of such utilities. - The town is encouraged to maintain regular contact with the three local school districts in order to be involved with the long-range plans of the district including the siting of new facilities, improvements to existing structures, etc. - The development/installation of solar and wind energy systems with a nominal operation at a capacity of 100 MW or greater should be precluded from this Land Use Classification due to incompatibility with the Land Use Classification's tactical and strategic intended use.
+- Town officials should continually monitor the efficiency and effectiveness of all town provided services to identify the need for improvement, change in policy, establishment of mutual aid agreements, or future capital investments. - Future municipal development should be located and signed in a manner to ensure safe access into and out of all public buildings and facilities.

+- The need for a Sanitary District should be assessed on a continued basis to appropriately handle the development pressures within the Machickanee Flowage area. - Shared on-site wastewater treatment systems should be promoted where appropriate.
+For cluster type developments outside of the sanitary district, discuss shared on-site systems as an option with developers. - Town officials should remain aware of changing issues on telecommunication towers and antennas and wind generation facilities and the siting of such structures. - The town is encouraged to maintain regular contact with the Oconto Falls School District in order to be involved with the long-range plans of the district including the siting of new facilities, improvements to existing structures, recreational facilities, etc.